Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 <br />
 <img src="https://imgur.com/CKRc6hW.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 12. Create a new OU named “_ADMINS”
-On mydomain.com right click>new>Organizational Units.
+On mydomain.com right click>New>Organizational Units.
 And name it _ADMINS.
 Refresh page and both should move up the list.
 </p>
 <br />
  </p>